 Is It a Buyer's or Seller's Housing Market?

-Several key trends are shaping the California housing market:
+Let’s break down some key market trends that are shaping California's housing market:

 Impact of High Mortgage Rates